ColDog/email-templates/readme.md

 This repository contains a sample of my work done on creating email templates.
 There are two relevant packages: The Zurb folder has the work that I have done with the Zurb foundation tempates, while the builder folder has the work I have done with another templating system from Litmus.

 ##### Quickstart Summary
 The following links are some of the templates I've built.
 I focused more on building components that I've seen in various places and in my research for this project.
 As a result, the emails are not direct copies of certain emails, but the components are inspired by common designs.
-The goal was to make reusable components that I can build upon.
+The goal was to make reusable components that I can build upon, while also showing I can implement common design patterns and ideas which I think is what you were looking for.

 1. [Announcement](http://rawgit.com/coldog/email-templates/master/litmus-based/announcement.html)
 2. [List of Articles](http://rawgit.com/coldog/email-templates/master/litmus-based/articles.html)